Skip to main content

 Why tracing is a first-class feature

-QitOS is built for agent research, not only one-off demos.
-That means the framework must preserve:
+QitOS is built for agent research, not only one-off demos, so the framework must preserve:

 • how a run stopped